Our green kitchen

 There is huge emphasis in the literature on getting many different coloured foods onto the plate from your own green kitchen; that means reds, purples and yellows too.
 They contain the phytochemicals that help prevent chronic inflammation and the development of nasty tumours.

-These poached eggs on fried sourdough bread-chunks create a wonderful breakfast.
+This poached eggs on fried sourdough bread chunks recipe creates a wonderful breakfast.

 We strongly advocate the KISS principle; keep your cooking simple, wholesome and nutritious.
 I have no desire to spend long hours in the kitchen producing food that leaves much to be desired.